MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

 1. [!INCLUDE [azs-admin-portal](../includes/azs-admin-portal.md)]

-2. In the administration portal, select **Resource groups** and then the name of the resource group you created for the custom deployment (**app-service-ha** in this example).
+2. In the admin portal, select **Resource groups** and then the name of the resource group you created for the custom deployment (**app-service-ha** in this example).

 3. Click **Deployments** and select **Microsoft.Template**.

     ![Microsoft.Template deployment](media/app-service-deploy-ha/6.png)

 4. After selecting the **Microsoft.Template** deployment, select **Outputs** and record the template parameter output.
-This information will be required when deploying App Service.
+This info is required when deploying App Service.

     ![Parameter output](media/app-service-deploy-ha/7.png)